Rest To Be Your Best Self

 The Lord was telling me to "Rest".
 Plain as day.
 And obviously, I needed to attend this convention for Him to reveal that to me.

-We MUST be rested AND filled with the oil of anointing in order to do our best service for our Lord.
+In order for me to be MY BEST SELF - I must REST and be FILLED with the oil of anointing in order to do my best service for our Lord.

-Commit to pulling away from the craziness of life and find time to quiet yourself.
+Let us commit to pulling away from the craziness of life and find time to quiet ourselves.

-Then, after you have rested, open your Bible and read the Proverbs of the day, or a chapter in the book of Psalms.
-See if the Lord might refresh you with his presence and fill you with the oil of anointing to minister and function in His holy name.
+Then, after we've have rested, we can open our Bible and read the Proverbs of the day, or a chapter in the book of Psalms.
+The Lord might refresh us with his presence and fill us with the oil of anointing to minister and function to our family, home, children, or spouse in His holy name.

 Matthew 11:28-30 (ESV)